jawah/urllib3.future/docs/user-guide.rst

 .. warning:: We do not recommend setting anything lower than 30s for keepalive_idle_window.
 Anything lower than 1s is considered to be 1s.
 High frequency ping will lower the performance of your connection pool.

+Once the ``keepalive_delay`` passed, we do not close the connection, we simply cease to ensure it is alive.
+This is purely for backward compatibility with our predecessor, as some host may retain the connection for hours.

 Retrying Requests
 -----------------